ruthanneward/PalmOilProject/README.md

 Vector:
 1. Industrial palm oil plantations 2019
 2. Smallholder palm oil plantations 2019
-3. Number of poor people per province 2019
+3. Number of people aged 16 - 18 not in school 2015
-4.
+4. Percentage of people in the poorest 30% between the ages of 15 and 60 that are employed 2015
+5. Number of households without electricity 2015

 Raster:
 1. Hansen forest/non forest at 2001